nsilvestri/algdb/README.md

 ### Prisma Database URL

 This project uses PostgreSQL for its database.
-Set up an instance of this yourself, and then set `DATABASE_URL` accordingly.
+Set up an instance of this yourself, and then set `DATABASE_URL` and `DIRECT_URL` accordingly.

+Note: `DIRECT_URL` is only used for compatibility with pgBouncer in production, but still must be declared when running locally.
+It should have the same value as `DATABASE_URL`.

 The hosted version of this project uses Supabase's PostgreSQL service as a database host, but does not use any additional features of Supabase.